 Enduring the work of Grief, Hope, Truth & Reconciliation in our Communities

-Thank you to everyone who joined us on January 18, 2022 for this continuation in the REDI Indigenous Initiatives Speakers Series.
-We were honored to welcome Rod Jeffries, Tyendinaga Mohawk Territory in this virtual event.
+Please join us on January 18, 2022 for an important conversation presented by the Indigenous Initiatives Speakers Series.
+We are honored to welcome Rod Jeffries, Tyendinaga Mohawk Territory in this virtual event.

 Rod Jeffries is Wakenyahten (Turtle Clan) of the Kanyen’keha:ka Niwakitaro:ten (Mohawk) residing at home on the Kenhte:ke Nitewake:non (Tyendinaga Mohawk Territory, Ontario, Canada.)
 For the past 36 years, he has worked in the fields of substance abuse, healing, wellness and treatment as manager, workshop trainer/facilitator, program developer and evaluator.
 Rod is an international speaker/trainer having presented in Australia, New Zealand, USA, and Europe.
 In the past 25 years his efforts have focused on the development & delivery of programs and staff for working with survivors of trauma, cultural oppression, sexual abuse and residential/boarding schools.
 In recent years, Rod has become well known for his work on trauma, shame and lateral violence across Canada and in New Zealand.